As school districts attempt to do what is best for their students, they may find it challenging to comply with certification rules.

 - Qualified individuals to teach outside their areas of certification in Alternative Education

 - Qualified individuals to teach JROTC classes outside their areas of certification

 You can find additional information regarding these waivers in the HRX article Teacher Certification: Part 6—Exceptions and Waivers and also on the TEA website.
 Send questions to the TEA waiver unit at 512.463.9630 or email@example.com.

 Remember, a substitute is a type of temporary employee.
 Temporary employment suggests a definite start and end date and is not open-ended or indefinite.
 Teacher Retirement System (TRS) defines substitute as a person who serves on a temporary basis in place of a current employee.
 On the other hand, a regular employee is employed for four and one-half months or more, for one-half time or more, and paid at a rate comparable to other persons employed by the employer in similar positions during the school year.

 Before retaining a substitute in a vacant position for an extended period of time, consider Texas Education Code §21.003, which prohibits a person from being employed as a teacher unless the person holds an appropriate certificate or permit.
 It may be better to seek applicants meeting the criteria for one of the options above rather than assigning a substitute for an indefinite period of time.

 More about employing substitutes can be found in Teacher Certification: Part 7—Substitute.

-Karen Dooley is a senior HR consultant at TASB HR Services.
-Send Karen an email at email@example.com.
+Karen Dooley is an assistant director at TASB HR Services.
+Send Karen an email at firstname.lastname@example.org.